 (3) The Department’s category determination pursuant to paragraph (d)(2) of this section shall be based upon 5 years’ data of engineering, compliance, and enforcement hours expended for each facility from 2015 to 2019.
 The Department will continue to track the actual hours spent processing Title V permits and performing other related services under the Title V program.
 This information may be used in the evaluations of the Title V program associated with the expiration of this statute on December 31, 2023.

 (e) (1) The user fee relates to activities not identified in subsection (d) of this section for the Program, such as: administration of the compliance and enforcement program; implementation and enforcement of the terms of any Title V Operating Permit or synthetic minor permit; permit revisions or amendments, including the development of an applicable requirement as part of the processing of the permit issuance, revision or amendment; the supporting and tracking of data; modeling; and adequate resources to determine which sources are subject to the Program.
-Such fees shall be based on the emissions of each air contaminant, nitrogen oxides (NOX); particulate matter less than 10 microns (PM10); sulfur dioxides (SO2); volatile organic compounds (VOC), in whole tons and in the aggregate, excluding carbon monoxide (CO) and particulate matter less than 2.5 microns (PM2.5), as listed in the 2017 Delaware Point Source Emission Inventory of Estimated Actual Regulated Air Contaminants.
+Such fees shall be based on the emissions of each air contaminant, nitrogen oxides (NO); particulate matter less than 10 microns (PM); sulfur dioxides (SO); volatile organic compounds (VOC), in whole tons and in the aggregate, excluding carbon monoxide (CO) and particulate matter less than 2.5 microns (PM), as listed in the 2017 Delaware Point Source Emission Inventory of Estimated Actual Regulated Air Contaminants.